Skip to main content

 Preparing the Payload with Dashboard Variables

-The Prepare Payload function node formats the incoming BI alert data, including:
+The Prepare Payload function node formats incoming BI alert data, including:

 • Slack channel ID from request headers.